angezid/advanced-mark.js-playground/README.md

 There are two test content modes - Text and Html .
 If you want to add a HTML content, you need to switch to the Html mode.

-An `object` option was added to the Accuracy selector, just to enable an `accuracy` editor.
+An `object` option was added to the Accuracy selector, just to enable an `accuracy` object editor.
 This option is not part of the mark.js library.

-If some code is added to the `filter` or/and `each` callbacks, the program evaluate the whole internal code (see 'Internal code' which appears below the 'Results').
+If you enable custom editor, the program evaluate the whole internal code (see 'Internal code' which appears below the 'Results').
 Otherwise, only the option that accept Objects, Arrays or RegExp are evaluated.

-For the internal code, six variables are declared, just in case.
 The generated code for all other than default option is in the 'Generated code'.

 Note: